Jewish visibility: Examples

 People who publicly wear Jewish religious clothing or Jewish cultural signifiers, including many, but not all, Orthodox Jews, may be visibly identifiable as Jewish.
 Religious or cultural clothing and styles that can cause a person to become visibly Jewish include yarmulkes, sheitels, tichels, shtreimels, kashkets, gartels, kittels, tallit, tzitzit, tefillin, and payot.
 Jewelry, necklaces, and clothing including a Magen David, mezuzah, hamsa, Chai, or other Jewish symbol or style may also mark a person as visibly Jewish.
 Speaking Yiddish, Ladino, Hebrew, or another Jewish language can cause a person to become visibly Jewish.
 Jewish names and ethnic physical features stereotyped as Jewish may also cause a person to be visibly Jewish.
 Physical features commonly stereotyped as Jewish may include body shape, height, facial features, dark hair or curly hair, and dark eye color, as well as nose size and shape.
 People with stereotypical Jewish features are often described as "looking Jewish".
-At times, some Jews have altered their features to more closely resemble non-Jewish people, such as by dying or straightening their hair.
+At times, some Jews have altered their features to more closely resemble non-Jewish people, such as by dyeing or straightening their hair.
 Some converts to Judaism may not be viewed as Jewish under certain circumstances due to lacking Jewish names or physical features stereotyped as Jewish.
 Some white converts may be assumed to be Christian in mainstream non-Jewish spaces.
 Jews who have Jewish ancestry may also be perceived as non-Jewish if they lack stereotypical features.
 The assumption that a person "looks Jewish" in Western countries is often based around European stereotypes of the appearance of Jewish people, a phenomenon which can be rooted in Ashkenormativity as well as racial antisemitism.
 Jews of color, particularly Black Jews, may be viewed as people of color rather than or before being viewed as Jews.

 Jews of color may suffer from invisibility within Jewish communities.
 Contributing factors to the lack of visibility for Jews of color include surveys that underestimate the population of Jews of color, lack of research on Jews of color, as well as Jews of color being less likely to participate in Jewish communal life, often due to racism.
 However, Jews of color may be more likely to participate in Jewish surveys in an attempt to improve visibility for Jews of color.